PaddlePaddle/PGL/README.md

 ## Highlight: Tons of Models
 The following are 13 graph learning models that have been implemented in the framework.
+See the details [here](https://pgl.readthedocs.io/en/latest/introduction.html#tons-of-models)

 |Model | feature |
 |---|---|